trane-project/mantra-miner/README.md

 ### Do mantras work?

-While I am unable to make a definitive statement that would be accepted by staunch materialists, I thought best to include a couple examples of remarkable people who believed in the power of mantras.
+While I am unable to make a definitive statement that would be accepted by staunch materialists, I thought best to include a few examples of remarkable people who believed in the power of mantras.

 - **Thích Quảng Đức** was a Vietnamese Buddhist monk who burned himself to death without moving a muscle in protest of the repressive religious policies implemented by the pro-Catholic government of